intel/ai-innovation-bridge/innovation-hackathon/computer-vision-track/README.md

 ## Part I: Getting Started

-For a list of all prerequisites, please refer to the `requirements.txt` file.
+To build a conda env for this project, please reference the conda env file cv_hack.yaml

 ### Dataset